ModernAesthetics/SharpScraper/README.md

 ## What you need
 You need to have a MongoDB database up and running in order to get it to work.
-The code should be commented well enough (actually, it's in italian, I'll probably translate it one day)
+The code should be commented well enough.

 ## Why is it so slow?
 The program waits a lot between requests in order not to get banned by pastebin's very strict policy against scraping.